Usman78625/RedditChallenge/Worklog.md

 ~ 15:45
 19. Stop for the day to play with the kids during dad day.
 Will pick back up tomorrow.

+~ Day 2 11:00
+20. Sat down for a second day.
+Expecting to wrap up the code soon.
+The code builds and runs, but the formatting is pretty ugly.
+Going to clean that up, double check our regression tests and code coverage against the Core dll (the console app doesn't really contain code that is easily unit tested).
+Lastly, I want to make sure the docker image is working correctly, since that is theoretically how we want to deploy this.
+I'm not going to setup a build and deploy pipeline because I don't know what environment we are ultimately targeting, but using Docker as our host gives us a lot of options.